Skip to content

 Bordeaux (50km / approximately 1 hour by car), Gironde

 Domaine de Perrotin is a historic estate and vineyard near Bordeaux, set amid 400-year-old Lebanese cedar trees that anchor the entrance avenue.
 The estate's stone marker dates to a Monsieur Perrotin ennobled by Louis XV at the Battle of Fontenoy; the vineyard was established in 1992 by Baron Alain de Condé.
-The hybrid arrangement at €14,900 covers exclusive estate hire with accommodation for up to 33 guests, and 300-seated capacity supports larger destination cohorts where on-site sleepers anchor the wedding-party core.
-Strong eco-responsible estate identity.
-Sleeping total only; bedrooms not published.
+The hybrid arrangement at €14,900 covers exclusive estate hire with accommodation for up to 33 guests, and its 300-seated capacity supports larger guest lists while the on-site sleepers hold the wedding-party core.
+The estate carries a strong eco-responsible identity and publishes a sleeping total only.

 Why We Love It